openemail/openemail-docs-v1/docs/model-sender_rcv.md

 Mailbox users can, obviously, select their own mailbox address, as well as all alias addresses and aliases that exist through alias domains.

 If you want to select another _existing_ mailbox user as your "mail from" address, this user has to delegate you access through SOGo (see SOGo documentation).
-Moreover a mailcow (domain) administrator needs to grant you access as described above.
+Moreover a openemail (domain) administrator needs to grant you access as described above.